wpsharks/ubuntu-bootstrap/README.md

 # ---------------------------------------------

+# Optionally install the triggers plugin.
 $ vagrant plugin install vagrant-triggers; # Optional (recommended).
 # This allows for special event handling.
 Helpful, but not required at this time.
 # For details, see: https://github.com/emyl/vagrant-triggers

 # ---------------------------------------------

+# Optionally install a caching plugin.
 $ vagrant plugin install vagrant-cachier; # Optional (recommended).
 # This allows for faster subsequent installations as it caches `apt-get`.
 # For details, see: http://fgrehm.viewdocs.io/vagrant-cachier/